Azure/terraform-azurerm-aci-devops-agent/README.md

     cpu               = 1
     memory            = 4
   }

   resource_group_name                = "rg-linux-devops-agents"
   location                           = "westeurope"
   azure_devops_org_name              = var.azure_devops_org_name
   azure_devops_personal_access_token = var.azure_devops_personal_access_token
 }
 ```

-You can check the [main README](../../README.md#build-the-docker-images) to understand how to build your own Docker images.

-##### How to use it

-Before running this sample, you need to [create an agent pool in your Azure DevOps organization](https://docs.microsoft.com/en-us/azure/devops/pipelines/agents/pools-queues?view=azure-devops&tabs=yaml%2Cbrowser#creating-agent-pools) and a [personal access token](https://docs.microsoft.com/en-us/azure/devops/pipelines/agents/v2-linux?view=azure-devops#permissions) that it authorized to manage this agent pool.

-This configuration has 3 variables:

-- `azure_devops_org_name`: the name of your Azure DevOps organization (if you are connecting to `https://dev.azure.com/helloworld`, then helloworld is your organization name)
-- `azure_devops_pool_name`: the name of the agent pool that you have created
-- `azure_devops_personal_access_token`: the personal access token that you have generated

 Then, you can just Terraform it: